-A Low Carb, High Fat (LCHF) Diet is a way of eating that restricts the amount of carbohydrates and increases the amount of healthy fats that you eat to optimise your health and nutrition.
+A Low Carb High Fat (LCHF) Diet restricts the amount of carbohydrates eaten, to optimise health and nutrition.
+LCHF diets usually also increase the amount of healthy fats eaten.

 Low Carb High Fat is defined as taking in less than 30% of your daily calories from carbohydrates.
 Whereas the average Australian is about 50% of calories from carbs.
 Those looking to lose weight or improve health concerns may restrict to further.

 In practice a Low Carb High Fat means removing sugar, bread, pasta, rice, sauces, takeaways and highly processed foods from your diet.
 Eating real whole foods – the type of foods our bodies were designed to eat is how we achieve this.

 We share the latest science and the practicalities of Low Carb High Fat diets at the Low Carb Down Under conferences